Jin-Zhang/MA/md/Chapter1/Section1.2.md

 #### MAC Address

-**MAC Address** means _Media Access Control_ or _Medium Access Control_.
-Or it called the physical address, hardware address, is used to define the location of network device.
-In the OSI model, the network layer (OSI Layer 3) is responsible for the IP address, the data link layer is responsible for the MAC address.
-Therefore, a media interface have a MAC address and an IP address in network.
-The _network interface controller_(NIC) determines the MAC address, and it is fixed.
+**MAC Address** means _Media Access Control or Medium Access Control_.
+Or it is called the physical address, hardware address, is used to define the location of network device.
+In the OSI model, the network layer (OSI Layer 3) is responsible for the IP address; the data link layer is responsible for the MAC address.
+Therefore, a media interface has a MAC address and an IP address in network.
+The network interface controller (NIC) determines the MAC address, and it is fixed.
+(Belongs to the device)

 MAC address used hexadecimal digits separated by hyphens (-) or by colons (:) , a total of six bytes (48 bits).
 Actually MAC address is the adapter address or adapter identifier EUI-48.
 It is divided into the first three octets and the following three octets:
 * The first three octets, is called Organizationally Unique Identifier, namely OUI.
 It is assigned to different manufacturers, Which have registered in IEEE, to distinguish the devices of the different manufacturers.